 What Intimacy Coaching Is Not

 Intimacy Coaching is not psychotherapy or counselling.
-I am certified as a coach, and my practice is designed to be a short-term engagement offering a maximum of 10 sessions to each client.
+I am certified as a coach, and my practice is designed to be a short-term engagement.
+While I may work with clients more than once, I recommend a maximum of 10 sessions per client for each piece of work we do together.

 I am not qualified to work with everyone, especially those with specific personality disorders or diagnoses, and I happily refer people on when I feel they would benefit from longer-term support.